contiv/vpp/vagrant/README.md

 variable, two nodes (one master, one worker) are created.

 To create and run the cluster run vagrant-up.sh script, located inside vagrant-scripts folder.
-You can choose to deploy between the testing (use -t flag or leave empty) and the development environment (use -d flag) when running the vagrant-up script.
-Instructions on how to build the developmnet contiv/vpp-vswitch can be found on the next paragraph.
+You can choose to deploy between the testing (use the -t flag or leave empty) and the development environment (use -d flag) when running the vagrant-up.sh script.
+Instructions on how to build the development contiv/vpp-vswitch image can be found in the next paragraph.

 _For the testing environment run:_
 ```